-In my work documented in the report Tower Insurance Limited: Actuarial Review as at 30 September 2017, I have relied upon:
+In my work documented in the report Tower Insurance Limited: Review of Canterbury Earthquake claims as at 30 September 2018, I have relied upon:

-- · Information, data, and assertions made by TIL - The assessment of potential additional EQC contributions, undertaken by Clyde & Co. lawyers
+- Information, data, and assertions made by TIL; and - The assessment of potential additional EQC contributions, undertaken by Clyde & Co. lawyers.